 These KETO SUSHI ROLLS are delicious, just like the real thing!
-All the flavours we enjoy in this Japanese treat are present in this simple low-carb cauliflower sushi recipe, but without the excess carbohydrates.
+All the flavors we enjoy in this Japanese treat are present in this simple low-carb cauliflower sushi recipe, but without the excess carbohydrates.

 I’ve been terribly missing sushi!